Overview

 cd llama.cpp

-Generate the CUDA build files:
+Generate the build files with CUDA enabled:

 cmake -B build \